marissareyes80/php-id-100078106500760/README.md

 # License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the license

-pepepayan843@gmail.com